-What about the winter?
-Well, don’t let cold weather deter you.
-Avoid the chill by layering up – coat, sweaters, tracksuit pants and two pairs of socks.
+Well, don't let cold weather deter you.
+Avoid the chill by layering up – coat, sweaters, tracksuit pants, and two pairs of socks.

 There's nothing more comforting than the crackle of an open fire on a cold winter's night.

 Some people travel purely to sample new cuisines.
-I don’t know about you, but I think that’s as good a reasons as any.
+I don't know about you, but I think that's as good a reason as any.

-You can easily eat your way around the world and improve your culinary skills, without leaving your kitchen.
+You can quickly eat your way around the world and improve your culinary skills without leaving your kitchen.

 3. Pack a bottle of water and your camera to explore your neighborhood

 I live in London.
-I realised earlier this year that I was doing both myself and the city a massive disservice, by traveling elsewhere when I had a few days off from work.
+I realized earlier this year that I was doing both myself and the city a massive disservice by traveling elsewhere when I had a few days off from work.

 England's capital is the kind of place that has an abundance of things to do, and I realized it would be silly not to cash in on this while I was living as an expat here.